Dwarf Galaxies United by Dark Bosons

-Here we test these unique soliton predictions, examining all well resolved Local Group dwarf galaxies orbiting Andromeda and the Milky Way, using their star count profiles and velocity dispersion profiles (See Supplement).
-We first plot the reported the half-light radius, $R_{h}$ against the standard dynamical measure of density, within this radius, $M(<R_h) \propto \sigma^2 R_{h}$, so the central density scales to order unity dimensionless constant $\alpha$, as $4\pi G\rho_{h}=\alpha\sigma^2/R_{h}^2$.
-This is plotted in Figure\ref{figrcl} (left panel) and colour coded by stellar luminosity, revealing two steep parallel relations with UFD galaxies following a relatively small and dense track compared to the dSph dwarfs.
-Both classes of dwarf show a similar, surprisingly negative correlation, towards lower density and larger radius for UDF and dSph dwarfs shown in Figure\ref{figrcl}.
+Here, we rigorously test the distinctive soliton predictions by examining well-resolved dwarf galaxies within the Local Group that orbit both Andromeda and the Milky Way.
+We utilize their star count profiles and velocity dispersion profiles (refer to the Supplement for details).
+Initially, we plot the reported half-light radius, $R_{h}$, against the standard dynamical measure of density within this radius, $M(<R_h) \propto \sigma^2 R_{h}$.
+This allows the central density to scale to an order unity dimensionless constant $\alpha$, expressed as $4\pi G\rho_{h}=\alpha\sigma^2/R_{h}^2$.
+The left panel of Figure \ref{figrcl} displays this correlation, color-coded by stellar luminosity, revealing two steep parallel relations.
+UFD galaxies follow a relatively small and dense track compared to the dSph dwarfs.
+Both classes of dwarfs exhibit a similar, unexpectedly negative correlation, trending towards lower density and larger radius, as illustrated in Figure \ref{figrcl}.